Table of Contents

 - Choose and set up the new CMS environment.

-- Create design mockups (if needed).
+- Create design mockups if necessary.

 Phase 3: Migration